Niloy333/Wearanize_plus/README.md

 - Visit the [Wearanize+ collection](https://data.ru.nl/collections/di/dcmn/DSC_wearanize_t0000657a_579).
 - Click “Request access.”

-This registers your credentials in RDR and facilitates granting access once the DUA has been approved.
-If multiple researchers want access under the same DUA, each person should submit an access request in RDR using their own ORCID account following the same procedure.
+This registers your credentials in RDR and makes it easier to grant access once the DUA has been approved by Radboudumc.
+If multiple researchers need access under the same DUA, each person should submit an access request in RDR using their own ORCID account following the same procedure.

 ## Devices and Modalities